What Do Music Therapists Do?

 Do you accept insurance?

 For all other insurances companies, I can write you up a superbill that you can submit to your insurance company so that they can reimburse you.
-For private-pay, non-contract services, we do require payment at the time of service.
+For private-pay, non-contract services, I do require payment at the time of service.

 Do you offer a sliding scale?